Time Travel and Modern Devices: Science Fiction?

 As a fan of assorted science fiction tales, I have long been fascinated by the concepts presented, and the possibility that any of those technologies might be translated into reality in our lifetimes.
 It turns out, many such things have indeed become commonplace items.
 Some are things we use daily; others are more the exclusive domain of the military organizations.
 Nevertheless, it is still fascinating to ponder the future, and what may lie in store.

 The reader should be aware that the ideas I present are very over-simplified explanations or examples, as this is not intended as a scientific treatise.
 I am not a scientist of any discipline, nor am I a mathematician.
-I am merely a lay person like yourself with a great interest in these concepts.
+I am merely a lay person with a great interest in these concepts.

 The birth of science fiction as we know it has a long history, dating back probably to Jules Verne’s Twenty Thousand Leagues Under the Sea.
 At the time he wrote that book, (published in 1870), there was no such thing as a submarine vessel of this nature.
 This was pure fantasy and science fiction.

 As an interesting side-note, the original work was published in French, and the title was “Twenty Thousand Leagues Under the Seas” ..note the ‘seas’ in plural form.
-The plural “s” got lost in translation, so that folks have the idea that the distance refers to the depth at which Nemo’s sub, the Nautilus, traveled.
+The plural “s” got lost in translation, so that folks have the idea that the distance refers to the depth at which Captain Nemo’s sub, the Nautilus, traveled.

 Easy Comparison of Jules Verne's Concept With Real Distances